-The Personal Data Law requires employers to adopt a 'policy on processing of personal data' (ie, a privacy policy).
-The policy must describe the data processing activities of the employer and data protection measures, including the list of personal data collected and processed, the purposes of processing, the rights and obligations of the employer as well as the rights of the individuals (employees, candidates, etc).
+The Personal Data Law requires employers to adopt a 'policy on the processing of personal data' (ie, a privacy policy).
+The policy must describe the data processing activities of the employer and data protection measures, including the list of personal data collected and processed, the purposes of the processing, the rights and obligations of the employer as well as the rights of the individuals (employees, candidates, etc).
 Employees must read and accept the privacy policy and all other local documents, describing the processing and storage of their personal data.
-In addition, the Personal Data Law obliges the employer to provide unlimited access to the privacy policy, among other things, which must be published on its website if the website is used by the employer for collecting any personal data (eq. candidates' CVs).
+Also, the Personal Data Law obliges the employer to provide unlimited access to the privacy policy, among other things, which must be published on its website if the website is used by the employer for collecting any personal data (eg, candidates' curricula vitae).